The Ezrah Charitable Trust

 David Cohen's Network: David Cohen serves as an advisor to One Acre Fund, one of the foundation's largest grantees.
 This suggests that board connections and sector relationships play a role in the foundation's partner selection.

-Focus on Proven Impact: The foundation describes itself as providing "catalytic support to high-impact implementing partners," indicating they seek organizations with demonstrated effectiveness and measurable outcomes in poverty alleviation.
+Focus on Proven Impact: The foundation describes itself as providing "catalytic support to high-impact implementing partners," indicating they seek organisations with demonstrated effectiveness and measurable outcomes in poverty alleviation.

-Geographic Specialization: Organizations working on economic livelihoods in Africa, particularly those focused on smallholder agriculture, education-to-employment, and sustainable development, align with the foundation's documented giving patterns.
+Geographic Specialisation: Organisations working on economic livelihoods in Africa, particularly those focused on smallholder agriculture, education-to-employment, and sustainable development, align with the foundation's documented giving patterns.

 Decision Timeline

 Not publicly disclosed.
-As the foundation operates on an invitation-only basis, decision timelines are determined on a case-by-case basis for preselected organizations.
+As the foundation operates on an invitation-only basis, decision timelines are determined on a case-by-case basis for preselected organisations.

 Success Rates